bvaughn/js-search/README.md

 * [Initial building of search index](http://jsperf.com/js-search-vs-lunr-js-build-search-index/5)
 * [Running a search](http://jsperf.com/js-search-vs-lunr-js-running-searches/5)

-If you're looking for a simpler, web-worker optimized JS search utility check out [js-worker-search](https://github.com/bvaughn/js-worker-search).
+If you're looking for alternative libraries, there are also these two:
+- https://github.com/bvaughn/js-worker-search (web-worker optimized search engine)
+- https://github.com/lucaong/minisearch (full-text search engine for browser and Node)

 ### Installation